Gravity Wiz

 By default, merge tags are field-specific.
 They are matched by the ID (i.e. {My Label:12}).
 Global merge tags allow merge tags to be matched based on the label.
 This means they can match fields from any form.

 With global merge tags, you can use the same confirmation page for multiple forms while still including personalized information for the submitting user via Gravity Forms merge tags.
-Read our How to create personalized confirmation pages for more details
+Check out this article for more details.

 The {encrypted_entry_id} Merge Tag